dwightjack/yuzu/docs/packages/polyfills/README.md

-# @yuzu/polyfills
+# yuzu-polyfills

 > ES5 environments support polyfill

-The `@yuzu/polyfills` package provides support for Yuzu in ES5 environments like Internet Explorer 11 and Safari 9.
+The `yuzu-polyfills` package provides support for Yuzu in ES5 environments like Internet Explorer 11 and Safari 9.

 ## Provided Polyfills